globalizejs/globalize/README.md

 <p>
 A user using an application should be able to read and write dates and numbers in the format they are accustomed to.
-This plugin makes this possible, providing an API to convert user-entered number and date strings -- in their own format -- into actual numbers and dates, and conversely, to format numbers and dates into that string format.
+This plugin makes this possible, providing an API to convert user-entered number and date strings - in their own format - into actual numbers and dates, and conversely, to format numbers and dates into that string format.
 </p>

-<a name="what"></a>
 <h2 id="what">What is a Culture?</h2>
 <p>
-jquery.glob.js defines roughly 350 cultures.
+jquery.global.js defines roughly 350 cultures.
 Part of the reason for this large number, besides there being a lot of cultures in the world, is because for some languages, expectations differ amoung the countries that speak it.
 English, for example, is an official language in dozens of countries.
 Despite